ai-cfia/ai-cfia-ia-acia.github.io/articles/2024-06-21-nlp-projects-chat-gpt/2024-06-21-nlp-projects-chat-gpt.md

 ### Phase (Project #3)

-Deployed and ready at anytime
+Deployed and ready at any time.

 ### Next Step (Project #3)

 The app is expandable to better model plus more functionalities.
-Since it utilises chatGPT backend, not only can it summarise, it can do many other tasks.
+Since it utilises ChatGPT backend, not only can it summarise, it can do many other tasks.

 </div>